hashicorp/terraform-provider-boundary/docs/resources/host_set_plugin.md

 page_title: "boundary_host_set_plugin Resource - terraform-provider-boundary"
 subcategory: ""
 description: |-
-  The hostsetplugin resource allows you to configure a Boundary host set.
+  The host_set_plugin resource allows you to configure a Boundary host set.
 Host sets are always part of a host catalog, so a host catalog resource should be used inline or you should have the host catalog ID in hand to successfully configure a host set.
 ---

 # boundary_host_set_plugin (Resource)